AbelPau/gdal/doc/source/drivers/vector/miramon.rst

       As at the moment of this release, UTF-8 tables are not editable in the `MiraD application <https://www.miramon.cat/USA/Prod-MiraD.htm>`__, so it
       is recommended to use ANSI instead, if there are no coding problems.

--  .. oo:: CreationMemoryRatio
-      :choices: 0.5, 1, 2, ...
-      :default: 1

-      It is a ratio used to enhance certain aspects of memory.
-      In some memory allocations a block of 256 bytes is used.
-      This parameter can be adjusted to achieve nMemoryRatio*256.
-      By way of example, please use nMemoryRatio=2 in powerful computers and nMemoryRatio=0.5 in less powerful computers.
-      By increasing this parameter, more memory will be required, but there will be fewer read/write operations to the (network and) disk.

 -  .. oo:: CreationLanguage
       :choices: ENG, CAT, SPA